dgheig/API-2021-SMTP/README.md

 * **_MessageRetriever_**: Interface defining how the message to be sent will be retrieved for each group
 * **_EmailsRetriever_**: Interface defining how the email list will be retrieved.
 * **_EmailsGrouping_**: Interface defining how the emails are grouped together
+* **_MinimalEmailsGrouping_,_TxtFileParsor_,_AskMessageFile_, _RandomMessage_** are all classes implementing their respectives interfaces.
+These classes are used in our projet, but feel free to add more if you'd like.

 ## Execution example
 ![](figures/sampleExecution.png)